-While ducks can often live harmoniously with chickens in the same coop and run (in my personal experience) some keeps prefer to create a duck house – coop and run designed specifically to house only the water loving poultry birds.
+While ducks can often live harmoniously with chickens in the same coop and run (in my personal experience), some keeps prefer to create a duck house – coop and run designed specifically to house only the water-loving poultry birds.

 A duck house can be a simple structure that resembles a dog house.
-In fact, it is not unusual for duck keepers to “upcycle” one or more dog houses into a duck house.
+It is not unusual for duck keepers to “upcycle” one or more dog houses into a duck house.

-Whether you choose to design and build an elaborate duck house or duck coop to house a few to a big block of ducks or a simple structure to provide shelter for a little flock, the basic needs of these birds are all the same.
+Whether you design and build an elaborate duck house or duck coop to house a few to a big block of ducks or a simple structure to provide shelter for a little flock, the basic needs of these birds are all the same.

 Duck House Basics